dy/templize/plan.md

 # plan

+* [ ] processor: throttle updates
+  + makes useful both for TemplateInstance and templize

 * [ ] add '' strings
   + it's easier to type
   + they don't conflict with HTML attrib strings